scraperapi/scraperapi-mcp/README.md

 ## Installation

-The ScraperAPI MCP Server is designed to run as a local server on your machine.
+The ScraperAPI MCP Server is designed to run as a local server on your machine, your LLM client will launch it automatically when configured.

 ### Prerequisites
 - Python 3.11+